frida/frida-website/_i18n/en/_docs/stalker.md

 but we have possibly reached the end of the input, i.e. what follows this instruction may not be another instruction.
-Whilst this is not the case for a call instruction as code control will (typically) pass back when the callee returns and so more instructions must follow (Note that a compiler will typically generate a branch instruction for a call to a non-returning function like `exit()`).
+Whilst this is not the case for a call instruction as code control will (typically) pass back when the callee returns and so more instructions must follow.
+(Note that a compiler will typically generate a branch instruction for a call to a non-returning function like `exit()`.)
 Whilst there is no guarantee of valid instructions following call instructions, we can speculatively optimize for this being the case.
 If we encounter a non-conditional branch instruction, or a return instruction, it is quite possible that there will be no code following afterwards.